They’re Plentiful in The SC Lowcountry.

 Beaufort’s Fall Festival of Homes is an event that shouldn’t be missed.
 Explore private historic houses in this beautiful coastal city during this once a year event.
 Tours are self-paced through three centuries of Beaufort architecture.
 Tickets are limited.
 Reservations are recommended.
 Tour dates are October 25-27.

-Hardeeville will hold it’s inaugural Festival on Main November 1st – 2nd.
+Hardeeville will hold its inaugural Festival on Main November 1st – 2nd.
 The festival will include a family fun zone, inflatables, amusement rides, rock wall, food & craft vendors and a beer garden.
 Live entertainment will include the Swinging Medallions and other local favorites.

-Beaufort’s Pat Conroy Literary Festival will also be held the first weekend of November.
+Beaufort’s Pat Conroy Literary Festival will also be held on the first weekend of November.
 Pat Conroy’s legacy as student, teacher, and mentor will be honored through the 2019 festival.
 The annual festival is an immersive weekend of panel discussions, readings, book signings, performances, film screenings, tours, and social gatherings in celebration of the writing and teaching life of Pat Conroy.

-For more information on all lowcountry happenings see our event calendar at https://southcarolinalowcountry.com/events-calendar/ .
+For more information on all Lowcountry happenings see our event calendar at https://southcarolinalowcountry.com/events-calendar/ .